huhouhua/argocd-dotnet-client/README.md

 ## TODOs

-- This cli tool is still in the development stage, and most of the resources are not completed.
+- This library is still in the development stage, and most of the resources are not completed test.
 Everyone contribute is very much needed. 🙋‍♂️
-- Declarative resources are still in the design stage

 ## Issues